 But what the heck are they?

-A persistent, unpleasant odour in exhaled breath, usually not serious, commonly called bad breath.
+A persistent, unpleasant odor in exhaled breath, usually not serious, is commonly called bad breath.

 You might have already tried so many methods available online to get rid of bad breath.

 But still searching the correct answer for – How can I permanently get rid of bad breath?